approov/quickstart-ios-swift-urlsession/SECRET-PROTECTION.md

 ```
 Note, on Windows you need to substitute \ for / in the above command.

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
-During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the APK each time you modify it.
+During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the IPA each time you modify it.

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple Store.
 Of particular interest to iOS is the use of codesigning certificates that belong to different team identifiers.

 [Bitcode](https://approov.io/docs/latest/approov-usage-documentation/#bitcode-mode-management) is supported by Approov but requires command line option to be specified when downloading SDKs and registering apps.